DewangGaikar/scour/README.md

 ## 🚧 Why Secrets Are Not Included

 For security reasons, sensitive API keys and secrets (like `API_ID`, `SUPABASE_SERVICE_ROLE_KEY`) are not stored in the repository.
-Judges or testers must provide their own `.env` files to run the app.
+Testers must use their own `.env` files to run the app.

 ## ✅ Recommended `.env.example`